qped-eu/mass/src/tutorials/qped-style.md

 The setting should be added to the `qf.mass` object and be named `"style"`.
 By doing so, the mass checker knows that the style checker has to be used when submitting solution later.

-After define the Settings click the student have to upload the answer in quarterfall and waith for a feedback.
+After the settings are defined, students have to upload the answer in Quarterfall and wait for a feedback.
-The feedback should look like this for the student
+The feedback should look similar to this: